 LACC has nine Career and Academic Pathways that can help you explore related programs of study.
+Each of the pathways contains a group of programs offered at LACC that share common themes or require common skills.

 Our Career and Academic Pathways are: